SenaEnana/SenaEnana/README.md

 ## Hi there 👋, I'm Sena!
 <br/>I'm a full-stack developer who loves creating easy to use or user friendly and reliable web applications.
 I love turning complex problems into simple solutions, and I'm continuously exploring new technologies to expand my skill set.
-Come and lets work together for better experiance and skill.<br/>
+Come and lets work together for better experiance.<br/>
 ## 🚀 Skills & Tools

 <table>